SwuduSusuwu/SusuLib/posts/CnsCompress.md

 which synthesizes those into more abstract datums (such as a simulator's specific instances of individual humans, tools, or houses), and passes the most abstract (from V2 visual cortex) plus complex (from V1 visual cortex) to [hippocampus](https://wikipedia.org/wiki/Hippocampus) (which performs temporary storage tasks while active, and, at rest, encodes this to neocortex).
-Just as humans can use the [neocortex](https://wikipedia.org/wiki/Neocortex)'s stored resources for synthesis of new animations/visuals, so too could artificial central nervous systems (run on [CPU](https://wikipedia.org/wiki/CPU) or [GPU](https://wikipedia.org/wiki/GPU)) setup [synapses](https://wikipedia.org/wiki/synapses) to allow to compress gigabytes of visuals from videos into a few kilobytes of text (the hippocampus has dual uses, so can expand the compressed "text" back to good visuals).
+Just as humans can use the [neocortex](https://wikipedia.org/wiki/Neocortex)'s stored resources for synthesis of new animations/visuals, so too can artificial neural tissue (ran on [CPU](https://wikipedia.org/wiki/CPU) or [GPU](https://wikipedia.org/wiki/GPU)) setup [synapses](https://wikipedia.org/wiki/synapses) to allow to compress gigabytes of visuals from videos into a few kilobytes of text (the hippocampus has dual uses, so can expand the compressed "text" back to good visuals).

 2 routes to this: